Single Finest, 1645 Charles I, Gold Oxford ‘Declaration Unite’, MS61

 We can only find 2 examples of any type of 1645 Unites publicly sold in the last 20+ years.
 Only one of these being of this type with 3 plumes (the 3 plumes signify the Oxford Mint but were later removed and a single plume used).

-The gold ‘Declaration’ Unite, valued at 20 Shillings, were produced at a time of duress, when the King had moved his Capital from London after the Battle of Edgehill, to the Royalist Universities of the City of Oxford, where he made a state entrance on 29th October 1642.
+The gold ‘Declaration’ Unites, valued at 20 Shillings, were produced at a time of duress, when the King had moved his Capital from London after the Battle of Edgehill, to the Royalist Universities of the City of Oxford, where he made a state entrance on 29th October 1642.
 The Mint worked at New Inn Hall.
 These Twenty Shilling gold coins were struck for five consecutive dates, 1642, 1643, 1644, 1645, and 1646 with a number of variations in obverse and reverse dies, which were most fully defined by R Duncan Beresford-Jones in his article "The Oxford Mint 1642-46 Unites and Half-Unites" in volume 28 of the British Numismatic Journal dated 1955 - this coin is XIII/19.

 These coins were produced in small numbers primarily for propaganda purposes perfectly demonstrated by Charles holding both a sword and an olive branch.